Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Bath soap, salts, and shower tablets

-Creating a spa-like environment is a wonderful way to encourage your older adult to bathe.
+Creating a spa-like environment is an excellent way to encourage your older adult to bathe.

 It’s also a great way to unwind after a long day of caregiving.